Sensitive, funny, and charming. . . a refreshing entry to the sub-genre of cancer lit. —Publishers Weekly

 Winner of the Flannery O'Connor Award for Short Fiction & finalist for the Los Angeles Times' Art Seidenbaum Award for First Fiction

-Second Wife, winner of the Jeanne Leiby Chapbook Award sponsored by Florida Review, is now available for pre-order here from Burrow Press.
+Second Wife, winner of the Jeanne Leiby Chapbook Award sponsored by Florida Review, is now available for order here from Burrow Press.
+It also is available in print and e-book form from Amazon, IndieBound, and Barnes & Noble.

 “Second Wife is bursting with wit, tragedy, humor, and heart.
 Rita Ciresi’s collection of short and flash fiction brings together over twenty stories of loss, longing, and love, each one echoing with a voice as powerful and true as the emotions it speaks of.”